-The Minutes of each A&RC meeting are submitted to the Transport Officers Board and the MCA's Audit & Standards Committee for information.
-The Chair of A&RC produces an Annual Report for the Transport Officers Board on the work the Committee has undertaken during the year.
-This includes the Committee's overall assessment of issues identified in the year and its priorities for its work programme for the year to come.
-The Committee also considers its effectiveness each year and reports the outcome to the Transport Officers Board along with any plans for improvement.
+The Minutes of each Panel meeting are submitted to the Transport Officers Board and the AS&RC for information.
+The Chair of the Panel produces an Annual Report for the AS&RC on the work the Panel has undertaken during the year.
+This includes the Panel's overall assessment of issues identified in the year.
+The key risks considered during the year were: